thogiti/thogiti.github.io/_posts/2024-08-18-MCP-FOCIL-Blockchain-Censorship-Resistance.md

 - **Communication Overhead:** MCP requires sophisticated management of communication complexity.
 In BRAID, a single vote that includes all chains can reduce the communication burden, but the size of these messages could still grow significantly, especially as the number of chains increases.

 - **State Management:** Managing a single global state across multiple chains is inherently complex.
 In BRAID, all chains contribute to a single execution block, ordered by the execution layer.
-This centralized state management is critical for ensuring consistency and preventing issues like the **3DA problem** (free data availability).
+This centralized state management is critical for ensuring consistency and preventing issues like the **free DA problem** (free data availability).

 - **Finality Gadget:** The finality gadget used in BRAID finalizes the union of transactions from all chains.
 While it ensures eventual consensus, the complexity of merging transactions and resolving conflicts could impact system performance.